How to pay for a wedding

 • The groom: The bride's engagement ring, wedding band, tuxedo rental and gifts for the groomsmen.

-Planning for the big day
+Plan for your big day

 Related topics

-How to create a wedding budget
+How to save for a house

 10 ways to plan a wedding on a budget